 e.g. special media, viral/non-viral vectors (in cooperation with the Viral Core Facility of the Charité)

 J. Provision of standardized protocols

 the core provides it users a constantly growing portfolio of state of the art protocols that includes methods for culture, characterization and quality control, cryo-preservation, differentiation and genetic manipulation

 support for project planning, grand application and ethical approvals

 The generation and differentiation, but also establishment of disease models, require a profound knowledge and hands-on expertise of maintaining and manipulating hiPSCs in tissue culture.

 The processes involved in these aspects of hPSC handling in tissue culture are labor intensive and distinct from that of other mammalian cell cultures.
 The BIH Core Facility Stem Cells organizes regular training on these methodologies.

 The training is intended for researchers and technicians who are planning projects using human iPSCs and/or will start working with hiPSCs in the near future.

-The next training session will be from 31 May to 2 June 2017.
+The next training session will be from 6-8 September 2017.